How To Plan A Father’s Day Backyard BBQ Dad Will Love

 Before everyone gets too sweaty, full, or sunburned, gather the family for a photo.
 Use the fence, deck, garden, or backyard table as the backdrop.

-Years from now, the photo may matter more than the menu.
+Years from now, this photo will matter much more than the menu.

 Father’s Day gifts do not need to be expensive.
 The best ones usually feel personal or fit something Dad already enjoys.